pktgen/fgen/docs/guides/prog_guide/intro.rst

 optimization guidelines.

-For programming examples and for instructions on compiling and running each sample application, see the *CNDP Sample Applications User Guide*.
+For programming examples and for instructions on compiling and running each sample application, see the *FGEN Sample Applications User Guide*.

-For general information on compiling and running applications, see the *CNDP Linux Getting Started Guide*.
+For general information on compiling and running applications, see the *FGEN Linux Getting Started Guide*.

 Documentation Roadmap